hosibayatpour/graphic_assets/README.md

 # graphic_assets
 icons and etc
-Hosi's graphic assets for UI development
+Hosi graphic assets for UI development
 All rights reserved.
+2016